Reviewing and Managing Metadata Mappings

 • The __c suffix is used for Custom objects and fields.
 For example: Custom_Object__c.

-• Used for referencing custom objects in Apex or visualforce pages, formula fields etc internally.
+• Used for referencing custom objects in Apex or visualforce pages, formula fields and so on internally.

 • This suffix is automatically added to the API name of the custom object/field by Salesforce upon creation.